-There are many symptoms of celiac disease.
+There are many symptoms of celiac disease that go well beyond bloating and diarrhea.
 In fact, the disease often rears its ugly head in the form of many symptoms – some digestive, others nervous system issues, as well as other classic signs of chronic illness and inflammation.

 Experts say there are approximately 300 known celiac disease symptoms!Experts say there are approximately 300 known celiac disease symptoms!
 Click To Tweet

 If you experience one or more of the following symptoms of celiac disease, consider getting yourself tested for celiac disease.

 Celiac disease is more common than you might think.
 In fact, one in 133 people have celiac disease, but many don’t even know they have it!

 Celiac disease is often called a “hidden disease” because it can manifest itself in many forms and can take years for someone to figure out what is wrong with them.
 With education and understanding, more people will get the diagnosis they need to start healing their gut and nourishing themselves back to health.

 Below I share a few of the telltale signs that signal you may have symptoms of celiac disease.
 Please consult with your doctor.